verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 <small>Since: <code>verdaccio@3.0.0</code></small>

 `npm audit` is a new command released with [npm 6.x](https://github.com/npm/npm/releases/tag/v6.1.0).
 Verdaccio includes a built-in middleware plugin to handle this command.
+Verdaccio includes a built-in middleware plugin to handle this command.

 > If you have a new installation it comes by default, otherwise you need to add the following props to your config file